jamsocket/botsh/README.md

   It is not good at figuring out what you mean.
 - It often gets stuck in loops if it can't complete a task rather than giving up, despite the prompt telling it not to.

+## Container re-use

+When `botsh` is invoked, the current working directory is mounted into the container and can be modified by programs the agent runs.
+The filesystem outside of the current working directory is sealed off from the container.

+Each directory that you run `botsh` in will get its own container, which is reused for future invocations of `botsh` in that container.

+You can pass `--wipe` to discard the existing container and start a new one before running your task.
+You can also pass `--rm` to remove a container at the end of your task.

+Containers are also removed if you purge containers in Docker with `docker container prune`

 ## Usage